-VO2 intervals are one of the best ways to distance running.
+VO2 intervals are one of the best ways to improve distance running.
 If you want to get faster then max out your oxygen use.

 VO2 intervals are the most important fast session in my running plan.
 This is a run not to skip.

 As with all running there a multiple ways to reach the same goal.
 This is the approach I am taking and what tends to work well for many.

 The intensity you want to work at is close to your maximal oxygen uptake (VO2max).
 Aiming for 95-100% of VO2max.
 But it is ridiculously hard and expensive to measure your VO2 while out running.
 We need another way.

 Heart rate can help.
 Typically hitting between 90-100% of maximal heart rate (HRmax) gets you in the right area.
 But not always.
 Heart rate can plateau while your intensity rises and you may be working harder than required.
 Also your HR may not rise to the desired range at the start of the session.

 Using pace can be a little more accurate.
 You will be aiming for between 5000m to 3000m race pace.
 The slower you race times the more you would lean towards 3000m pace.
 Another way to think is we can only hold our VO2max speed for between 9-14 minutes.
 That is the pace and intensity of the intervals.

 The interval length should be between 2-6 minutes.
 Most studies have shown between 3-5 minutes giving the greatest results.

 Recovery is designed so you can perform your next interval.
 We want to avoid early fatigue.

 Many sources will give a ratio for recovery such as 2:1 or 1:1, which appears to work in the research.
 My preferred approach is to take between 3-5 minutes between intervals.
 Shorter than 3 minutes tends to drop the standard in the last couple of intervals.
 Beyond 5 minutes seems to reduce the overall effectiveness of the session.